 I went a little lighter on the spices to let the topping shine through.
 Feel free to adjust them until it’s just the way you like it!
-And as always you can leave off the topping altogether but you may need to add a little sweetener if you do.
+As always, you can leave off the topping altogether, but you may need to add a little sweetener if you do.

 - 2 cups unsweetened So Delicious Coconut Milk (only 50 calories a cup!)

 - 1 cup chopped peeled purple sweet potato (or regular sweet potato - it just won't be purple)